HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 A sidechain in Zendoo can run a different [consensus mechanism]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-0-consensus-mechanisms %}), [accounting model]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}) or [data structure]({{ site.baseurl }}{% post_url /technology/expert/2022-01-02-blockchain-as-a-data-structure %}) than the mainchain.
 It doesn't even have to be a blockchain at all.
 As long as the system adheres to the cross-chain transfer protocol it is interoperable with the main blockchain.

-possibly tokens, as well as the withdrawal certificate genertion and the SNARK circuit used.
+A key component of the cross-chain transfer protocol are *withdraw certificate*.
+They are containers in which all backward transfers from a sidechain that happen within a given time period - the *withdraw epoch* - are grouped and broadcast to the mainchain collectively.
+Every sidechain needs a mechanism to generate valid withdraw certificates.
+Each sidechain also needs to define a proof system so the mainchain can verify incoming backward transfers.
+We'll get to proof systems shortly.

 ## Modifications of the Mainchain Protocol

 In order to allow the deployment and use of sidechains a few modifications to the mainchain protocol are necessary.

-* First, and most importantly, a mechanism to verify incoming *Withdraw Certificates* is needed.
+- First, and most importantly, a mechanism to verify incoming *Withdraw Certificates* is needed.
-* Second, a special type of transaction is introduced to deploy a sidechain.
+- Second, a special type of transaction is introduced to deploy a sidechain.
-* Third, a new data field in the mainchain block header is introduced, where a Merkle root of all sidechain related transactions is recorded.
+- Third, a new data field in the mainchain block header is introduced, where a Merkle root of all sidechain related transactions is recorded.
-* Fourth, a *forward transfer* is defined as a transaction sending assets to a sidechain.
+- Fourth, a *forward transfer* is defined as a transaction sending assets to a sidechain.
-* Lastly, *Withdraw Certificates* are introduced that allow the mainchain to process incoming backward transactions.
+- Lastly, *Withdraw Certificates* are introduced that allow the mainchain to process incoming backward transactions.

 In the following sections we will go through the mainchain modifications that allow deploying and using sidechains.
 In the [chapter on transactions]({{ site.baseurl }}{% post_url /technology/expert/2022-04-01-transactions %}), we dedicate an entire article to [cross-chain and sidechain-internal transactions]({{ site.baseurl }}{% post_url /technology/expert/2022-04-03-cross-chain-transactions %}).